Austin vs Seattle

 Which city has higher STR taxes — Austin or Seattle?

 Austin charges 15% Hotel Occupancy Tax (9% city + 6% state), while Seattle charges 15.6% combined lodging tax (state + county + city).
-Compare the full breakdown in the table above.
+Notably, Seattle benefits from automatic platform tax collection, while hosts in Austin must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?